Admin Manual - Patrol Points

 Overview

-Live Monitoring - Displays real-time patrol activity, system status, and active checkpoints.
+• Live Monitoring: Presents real-time patrol activity, system status, and active checkpoints.

-Manage Points - Create, edit, or remove patrol points linked to specific locations.
+• Manage Points: Add, modify, or delete patrol points tied to specific locations.

-Active Points - Indicates how many patrol points are active and ready for scanning.
+• Active Points: Shows how many patrol points are currently active and available for scanning.

-Recent Activity - Lists the five most recent guard check-ins.
+• Recent Activity: Displays the five most recent guard check-ins.

-System Status - Confirms whether patrol tracking is online and fully operational.
+• System Status: Verifies whether the patrol tracking service is online and fully operational.

-Patrol Points Status Panel - Shows all patrol points, their names, check frequency, and alert level.
+• Patrol Points Status Panel: Lists all patrol points along with their names, check frequency, and alert level.

-System Alerts - Displays overdue or missed patrols that require admin attention.
+• System Alerts: Flags overdue or missed patrols that need admin attention.

 Use Case

-A security supervisor needs to confirm that all guards complete their patrols across multiple buildings during night shifts.
-Patrol Points are set up at key locations such as entrances, control rooms, and parking areas.
-Each checkpoint has a QR code that guards must scan using the mobile app.
+A security supervisor wants to verify that all guards complete their patrols across multiple buildings during night shifts.
+Patrol Points are placed at key locations such as entrances, control rooms, and parking areas.
+Each checkpoint features a QR code that guards scan using the mobile app.

-As the shift progresses, the admin can see which points have been checked, how often each area is scanned, and whether any patrols were missed or delayed.
-This makes it easy to identify coverage gaps, verify guard performance, and maintain a consistent security routine.
+As the shift progresses, the admin can review which points have been checked, how frequently each area is scanned, and whether any patrols were missed or delayed.
+This simplifies identifying coverage gaps, verifying guard performance, and upholding a consistent security routine.

 Step-by-step Instructions